1. Home

 • Almost 9% of applicants will have a chemistry degree.

-• Other popular degrees for applicants include biochemistry, pharmaceutical sciences, biomedical sciences, and biological sciences.
-There really is no requirement, however, as those with a women’s study degree have applied to pharmacy school as those who chose to study advertisement.
+• Other popular degrees for applicants include biochemistry, pharmaceutical, biomedical, and biological sciences.
+There is no requirement, however, as those with a women’s study degree have applied to pharmacy school, just as those who chose to study advertisement.

 Is My PCAT Score Good Enough?

-While acceptance rates on average continue to go up, average composite PCAT scores continue to decrease.
-For more information about the PCAT, the standardized pharmacy college admission test, this is a good place to start.
+While acceptance rates, on average, continue to go up, average composite PCAT scores continue to decrease.
+This is a good place to start for more information about the PCAT, the standardized pharmacy college admission test.

-The PCAT is broken down into the following categories: Biological Processes, Chemical Processes, Quantitative Reasoning, and a Writing Sample.
-The Biological and Chemical Processes along with the Quantitative Reasoning sections are combined to form a Composite Score, while the Writing Sample is scored separately.
-Typically, the composite score is the most important number as there is usually little variation in the writing score.
+The PCAT is divided into four categories: Biological Processes, Chemical Processes, Quantitative Reasoning, and a Writing Sample.
+The Biological and Chemical Processes sections and the Quantitative Reasoning sections are combined to form a Composite Score, while the Writing Sample is scored separately.
+The composite score is typically the most important number, as there is usually little variation in the writing score.

 In the 2013-2014 academic year, accepted pharmacy school applicants scored, on average, in the 63rd percentile.
 This means that the applicant’s composite score, on average, was better than 63 out of 100 other test takers.
-From 2013, this number continued to be less than 58 in the 2020-2021 academic year.
+From 2013, this number remained less than 58 in the 2020-2021 academic year.

-If you score in the 60th percentile or greater, you have a very high likelihood of getting into pharmacy school, but you still need to pay close attention to the average PCAT scores for the specific programs.
+If you score in the 60th percentile or greater, you will likely get into pharmacy school, but you still need to pay close attention to the average PCAT scores for the specific programs.
 There is considerable variability in the PCAT scores among different programs.
-If you have a PCAT score that is in the 90th percentile, you can confidently apply to most programs, but if your PCAT score is around the average for accepted applications, you need to be very strategic in which pharmacy schools you apply to.
+If you have a PCAT score in the 90th percentile, you can confidently apply to most programs, but if your PCAT score is around the average for accepted applications, you need to be very strategic in which pharmacy schools you apply to.

-The COVID-19 pandemic affected standardized testing across the board, and many schools dropped the PCAT requirement over the last 2 years.
-In an eyebrow-raising number, the number of PCAT test takers dropped significantly by almost 75% from pre-pandemic levels.
+The COVID-19 pandemic affected standardized testing, and many schools dropped the PCAT requirement over the last two years.
+In an eyebrow-raising number, PCAT test takers dropped significantly by almost 75% from pre-pandemic levels.
 In fact, in the 2020-2021 academic year, only 7% of pharmacy schools required a PCAT score for admission.
-Prior to the pandemic over 75% of all pharmacy programs required the PCAT.
-It will be very interesting to see if pharmacy programs will continue to ease PCAT requirements or if the PCAT requirement will soon return to pre-pandemic levels.
+Before the pandemic, over 75% of all pharmacy programs required the PCAT.
+It will be fascinating to see if pharmacy programs will continue to ease PCAT requirements or if the PCAT requirement will soon return to pre-pandemic levels.

-Either way, a strong PCAT score will strengthen your application and there may be a large opportunity to stand out.
+Either way, a strong PCAT score will strengthen your application, and there may be ample opportunity to stand out.

 The Average Pharmacy School Student